Third Spanish Armada: Sortie

 Raleigh having been made Lieutenant General went overland from St Ives and joined Howard in Plymouth.
 They hurriedly put to sea a small fleet (many of the crew were exhausted from the Azores cruise) to pursue the Spanish.
 Mountjoy took command on land organising the troops and militia of Plymouth and the surrounding area, and would soon be reinforced by troops from the Low Countries.
 By the time the English had put to sea the lead elements of the Spanish had already arrived safely at A Coruña although the English knew nothing of this.
 The English scouted as far as the Bay of Biscay even heading to Western French ports for any evidence of Spanish arrivals.

 On the 30th a warship under the command of Captain Bowden from Howard's fleet had intercepted and captured a ship from the Spanish fleet off Cape Finisterre.
 The prize was a flyboat carrying an army captain and 40 soldiers besides sailors, and Bowden had boarded and taken her with a crew of only 28 men and boys.
 The captain and officers were again interrogated and the same evidence of the Spanish invasion was given, but the news this time was that the captain had only seen one of his cohorts, heading some 30 leagues to the coast of Spain.
-Further evidence of the Spanish retreat was given by Sir George Carew in the Adventure who after a storm had driven his squadron further south, saw and immediately pursued eleven ships bearing the flag of Castile hastening back home to Spain.
+Further evidence of the Spanish retreat was given by Sir George Carew in the Adventure who after a storm had driven his squadron further south.
+He saw and immediately pursued eleven ships bearing the flag of Castile hastening back home to Spain.
 The Spanish ships were too far ahead to be intercepted however so Carew joined Howard with the main fleet to give the news.
 These two reports meant that the invasion was effectively over; Howard and Raleigh sent the fleet back to Plymouth to report the news to Parliament and court.